Fire

 More information:

-Australian law prohibits Australian citizens, residents, and holders of Australian visas, from engaging in hostile activities overseas unless serving in the armed forces of a foreign country.
+Australian law prohibits Australian citizens, residents, and holders of Australian visas from engaging in hostile activities overseas unless they are serving in the armed forces of a foreign country.
 Foreigners have been killed and may be targeted.
 Your safety is at the highest risk if you engage in active combat.

 Do not travel to Ukraine.
 There is a risk to life.
 If, despite our advice, you travel to Ukraine to fight with a non-government armed group on either side of the conflict – or recruit another person to do so (including inducing, inciting or encouraging) – your activities may be criminal offences.
 Russian proxies have given foreign nationals death sentences in the Donetsk region for engaging in the war in Ukraine.